lotcz/theSeed/doc/beehive.md

 TODO:

-level model - list of resource URIs (as hashtable) game model - all resources stored in hash table game renderer -  use resourcesLoader to load resources into defs when level is loaded

-- don't store resources in state (only store uri, load from resource store)
 - hardcode bee animations, don't require any pre-existing model
 - opening and closing scene (circular mask animation, move to level controller)
 - new sprite movement type (for monsters to be oriented)